merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![E. facealis pan](images/e-faecalis-pan-selections.png)](images/e-faecalis-pan-selections.png){:.center-img .width-70}

-We used {% include ARTIFACT name="collection" %} to store {% include ARTIFACT name="bin" text="bins" %} of contigs in the first section (and that's how we identified that *E. faecalis* population from the Sharon et al. metagenomes anyway), and now the same concept serves us as a way to store {% include ARTIFACT name="bin" text="bins" %} of gene clusters.
+We used collection to store bins of contigs in the first section (and that's how we identified that *E. faecalis* population from the Sharon et al. metagenomes anyway), and now the same concept serves us as a way to store bins of gene clusters.

 If you right-click on any of the gene clusters, you will see a menu,